Why am I Dry Down There? An Easy Guide to Understanding Vaginal Dryness

 Estrogel is an FDA-approved hormonal gel applied topically in and around the vaginal area to treat vaginal dryness caused by decreased estrogen levels after menopause or the removal of the ovaries.

-It helps relieve symptoms such as vaginal dryness, irritation, hot flashes, night sweats, and painful sex associated with menopause.
+It helps relieve symptoms such as vaginal dryness, irritation, and painful sex associated with menopause.

-Like all estrogen-containing hormone replacement therapies, Estrogel can increase the risk of heart disease, stroke, and uterine cancers.
-It is only available with a doctor’s prescription.
+Like all estrogen-containing hormone replacement therapies, it’s only available with a healthcare provider’s prescription.

 Vaginal estrogen cream